Reviews of 2018

 2017 Athens JFF Graces the Cover of Current Issue of “Flagpole”

-Read Barbette Houser’s Incisive Look at This Year’s Festival
+Read Barbette Houser’s Incisive Look at Last Year’s Festival

 Athens Jewish Film Festival’s own Barbette Houser, a keen observer of the local arts and culture scene, offers us a view of this year’s festival through the lens of the rich contributions made to cinema by Jewish filmmakers, actors, writers and producers throughout it’s history.